 Soapnuts are a terrific natural and frugal alternative to laundry detergents and also other household cleaning products.

-Many have never even heard of soapnuts before, and there’s lots of questions being asked about them.
+Many have never even heard of soapnuts before, and there are lots of questions being asked about them.

 What are Soapnuts?